Rhythm Heaven Groove

 It has eight sets of six rhythm games each.
 The final three sets are harder remixes of earlier games.

-Nintendo developed and published it, directed by Kazuyoshi Osawa with musician Tsunku and Yoshio Sakamoto producing.
+Nintendo developed and published it.
+It was directed by Kazuyoshi Osawa, with musician Tsunku and Yoshio Sakamoto producing.